tsc-buddy/AzureGBC2019/README.md

 ### Deploy Azure Storage Account

-Next up, is going to be a storage account for backups, this can also be used for other content such as diagnostics should we wish.
+4. Next up, is going to be a storage account for backups, this can also be used for other content such as diagnostics should we wish.
 For the purpose of this lab, we will work with just backups.

 Though if you want to go and point your web app diagnostic logs to it,feel free to go work it out! :)

+Select 'Create a resource' and search for 'Storage Account', select Create & fill in the panes as below.

+NOTE- storage account names must be lowercase, no spaces or special characters.
+Also, it must be less that 25 characters.

 ![alt text](/Images/2019-10.png)